-Former Bosasa officials face charges of money-laundering and corruption related to a 2009 SIU report on the department of correctional services
+They face charges of corruption and money-laundering related to a 2009 Special Investigating Unit report on the department of correctional services.

 Former correctional services commissioner Linda Mti was not, however, in the dock on Wednesday, despite being on the charge sheet to face charges of corruption and six counts of contravening the Public Finance Management Act.
 Prosecutor Peter Serunye, fr...